NoahFinberg/djangostarterproject/README.md

 Following this repo will enable you to setup a standard development environment, webapp, and deploy to Heroku in less than 5 minutes and with fewer than ten lines of code (seriously) -- thank you Docker.
 ## Resources
 This starter app leverages the following resources, but you don't need to worry about installing and configuring most of these.
-Just see prequisites below for what you need on your machine to make this work:
+Just see prerequisites below for what you need on your machine to make this work:

   - [Docker](https://www.docker.com/) - for virtual development environment and easy deployment
   - [Allauth](https://github.com/pennersr/django-allauth) - for user authentication